Distinguishing open symplectic mapping tori via their wrapped Fukaya categories

-In \cite{GPS1}, the wrapped Fukaya categories are defined in the following way: given a Liouville domain $X$, consider a set of cylindrical Lagrangian branes in its completion $\wh{X}$.
+Now consider a set of cylindrical Lagrangian branes, i.e. cylindrical Lagrangians equipped with grading and spin structures, in $\wh{X}$.
 One can ``wrap'' a Lagrangian in this set by applying the Hamiltonian flow of a function that is linear and positive on the conical end (outside a compact set).
 Choose a set of wrapped Lagrangians for each such brane, denoted by $\{L^{(i)}:i\in\mathbb{N} \}$.
 More precisely, each $L^{(i+1)}$ is obtained from $L^{(i)}$ by a positive isotopy as above.
 Also assume this set is cofinal in the sense that for any such positive linear isotopy $L\to L^+$, one can find an $i$ such that there is a positive linear isotopy $L^+\to L^{(i)}$.
 Further assume $L_0^{(i)}$ and $L_1^{(j)}$ are transverse if $j>i$ (or $i>j$).

 Let $\Om(X)$ denote the $A_\infty$-category whose objects are $L^{(i)}$ for all $i$ and $L$.
 The set of objects is partially ordered by $i$ (i.e. $L_1^{(j)}>L_0^{(i)}$ if and only if $j>i$).
 Hence, we will drop the superscript and denote the objects by $L_0$, $L_1$ etc. One defines morphism sets to be